harness/developer-hub/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration.md

 ## How automatic upgrade works in the Kubernetes manifest

 The Kubernetes manifest has a component called `upgrader`.
 The `upgrader` is a cron job that runs every hour by default.
-Every time it runs, it sends a request to the Harness Manager to determine which delegate version is published for the account.
+Every time it runs, it sends a request to Harness Manager to determine which delegate version is published for the account.
 The API returns a payload, such as `harness/delegate:yy.mm.verno`.
 If the delegate that was involved in this upgrade cron job does not have the same image as what the API returns, the `kubectl set image` command runs to perform a default rolling deployment of the delegate replicas with the newer image.

 To prevent the installation of the automatic upgrade feature, remove the `CronJob` section before you apply the manifest.

 You can also change the time when the upgrade cron job runs by updating the `schedule`.
 For configuration details, go to [Configure the delegate upgrade schedule](#configure-the-delegate-upgrade-schedule).

 :::info
-User information is not propagated when a delegate agent is started from external sources.
-As a result, all subsequent operations by the delegate agent will be recorded under the "SYSTEM" user.
-This includes the creation, deletion, and upsertion of delegates.
-This behaviour is expected during the platform's upgrade process.
+User information is not propagated when a delegate is started from external sources.
+All delegate operations are recorded under the SYSTEM user in the audit trail.
+The **Action** column displays actions when a delegate is created, updated, or upserted.
+For more information about the audit trail, go to [View audit trail](/docs/platform/governance/audit-trail/).
 :::

 <details>